 7 Spiritual Ideas To Replace The Typical New Year’s Superstitions

-by Advent and Christmas, January
+by Christmas, January

 The New Year, as a celebration, is a strange thing, nice, but strange.
 The tenderness, peace, and quiet lived during Christmas, just a few days ago, suddenly gives way to culinary and ethylic creativity, accompanied with gladness and parties that go well into the night, radically changing everything we just lived.
 Literally, the party goes on from one year to the other.